mohdsaifcsu/understanding-llm-internals/README.md

 # Understanding LLM Internals - Hands-On Exploration of Transformer Components

-This repository provides a practical exploration of the core building blocks used inside modern Large Language Models (LLMs), including **Self-Attention, Sparse Attention, Mixture-of-Experts (MoE)**, and a simplified **RLHF (Reinforcement Learning from Human Feedback)** pipeline.
+This repository provides a practical exploration of the core building blocks used inside modern Large Language Models (LLMs), including **Self-Attention, Sparse Attention, Mixture-of-Experts (MoE)**, and a simplified **RLHF (Reinforcement Learning from Human Feedback)** simulation, and a toy text-generation example.
-All implementations are intentionally minimal, CPU-friendly, and written in **PyTorch** for clarity.
+All implementations are intentionally minimal, CPU-friendly, and written in **PyTorch** to help build intuition for how LLMs actually work.

 ---